-During the year, the USD to SEK exchange rate strengthened by about 5% from USD/SEK 10.11 to 10.61 (average rate over the years).
-This had a positive impact on operating profit in 2023.
-However, the exchange rate has varied greatly during the year and the closing price in 2023 was 10.04, compared with 10.55 in 2022.
-The lower closing price meant that our loans in USD were valued lower and led to positive net financial items during the year.
+Over the year, the USD/SEK exchange rate has remained at about the same level on average, ranging from USD/SEK 10.61 to 10.56 (average rate over the years).
+This had a marginal impact on operating profit in 2024.
+However, the exchange rate has varied greatly during the year and the closing price in 2024 was

+11.00, compared with 10.04 in 2023.
+The higher closing price meant that our loans in USD were valued higher and led to negative net financial items during the year.

-Development in costs
+Developments in costs

-As a result of the COVID-19 pandemic's adverse effect on sales, the company initiated a cost savings programme in 2020, which had an effect of approximately SEK 20 million in lower costs in 2021 and 2022.
-The programme had the greatest effect on staff costs through reductions in terms of both staff and working hours.
-CTT received no government grants/funding for furlough payments.
-The company increased its workforce from 73 to 80 employees in 2023.
+The company increased its workforce from 80 to 85 employees in 2024.
 CTT has also chosen to invest more in sales and marketing during the year in order to eventually increase growth in the population even more.
-Despite this, the company has managed to maintain its high operating margin of 38% during the year.
+Inflation and wage increases have added to CTT's costs, but despite this the company has managed to maintain its high operating margin of 38% throughout the year.